 Making the recipients listen to our content requires an innovative approach to a typical element of advertising - the sound provided in the programmatic model.

 Connecting to the digital evolution of audio ads

 Programmatic audio campaigns are nothing new.
 The idea of automatic sound matching gained popularity when in 2017 the Spotify service made available a library of songs through an open exchange.
-This giant of streaming services announced that by mid-2018 profits from programming materials constituted 20% of the total revenue of the company.
-However, in many markets this option has not yet been fully utilized.
+This streaming services giant announced that by mid-2018 profits from programming materials constituted 20% of their total revenue.
+However, this option has not yet been fully utilized in many markets .

 This is due to various factors.
 Some say that the slow development of this branch of advertising is due to its misunderstanding.
 Many ad creators have not yet realized that the digital transformation has solved many of the old audio problems, such as the limited ability to take measurements or sales infrastructure issues.
 Others, however, think that regional development is associated with certain limitations, and low awareness of the benefits that audio campaigns can bring to advertisers makes brands not use them on a wider scale.

 What benefits does the programmatic audio model provide?